Preparing for the 2023 California MFT Law & Ethics Exam

 - Standard shipping only.
 We'll open up Expedited Shipping in December.

-Free Standard Shipping within the continental US.
-Make sure to select Standard Shipping at checkout.
+- Free Standard Shipping within the continental US when you select Standard Shipping at checkout.

 Associate Marriage and Family Therapists (AMFTs) in California need to take the state's MFT Law and Ethics Exam in their first year of registration.
 This study guide is designed to efficiently prepare you for the California MFT Law & Ethics Exam.

-The 2021 guide includes key changes to state law, including changes in the rules for child abuse reporting.
-It is fully updated to the new CAMFT Code of Ethics.
+The 2023 guide includes key changes to state law, and is current to the most recent CAMFT and AAMFT codes of ethics.
 It features a total of more than 100 practice questions with rationales, including a full-length (75-question) practice test.
-20 of those practice questions are new to this edition.
-For the first time, this guide includes includes subscale scoring on the mock exam, so you can see specific areas of strength and weakness, and focus your continued studying accordingly.
+More than 60 of those practice questions are new to this edition.
+This guide includes includes subscale scoring on the mock exam, so you can see specific areas of strength and weakness, and focus your continued studying accordingly.
 It also includes information on coronavirus-related changes in exam policy and administration.

 This guide is focused squarely on the information you need to know for the test.
 It includes test-taking tips and strategies.
 And the study guide section addresses each and every one of the 121 areas of knowledge the BBS uses when developing the exam itself.
 The study guide follows the same structure as the exam plan, so you can see which areas are most emphasized on the exam itself.

-By using this book, you can go into your exam confident and well-prepared.
+By using this book, you can go into your MFT Law & Ethics Exam confident and well-prepared.

 You've got this.

 About the test

 During the test: Test-taking skills